IronBrandon/Godot-GameJolt-API/README.md

 ```

 and set the export variable `key_path` to that JSON file's path, such as "res://gamejolt.json".\
-This is useful for open-source projects that you still want to have GameJolt API functionality, as you can now add that file to your repository's .gitignore and not have to worry about cheaters.
+This is useful for open-source projects that you still want to have GameJolt API functionality, as you can now add that file to your repository's .gitignore and it won't be as easy for people to snatch your private key.

-Optionally, you can add a "trophy_ids" Array as a key:
+You can also, optionally, add a "trophy_ids" Array as a key:

 ```json
 {